Bukkeeh/LITA_Class_Documentation/README.md

 - Win Pure
 - Tri Facta

-### Data Analysis:is getting insights from date. i.e. turning raw data into actionable insights
+### Data Analysis:is getting insights from data. i.e. turning raw data into actionable insights

 - **Ingestion** is the process to get data from the web to Power BI
 - **Transformation** is the process of changing a particular column i.e. changing from a whole no to decimal point.
 - **Modelling** is the prcess of having a number of tables to connect.